Changelog

 Added

-• say now has a response_audio parameter which extracts the audio URL from the API response.
-See response_text. opener and personalise also have this property, but it will always be undefined as the API does not currently support audio for these functions.
+response_textproperty, which extracts the response text from the API response.
+This is to streamline getting your output, but also allows me to adapt carter-js to the API changes in the future.
+Using this property to extract your output is strongly recommended as it will always work, regardless of API changes.saynow has aresponse_audioparameter which extracts the audio URL from the API response.
+Seeresponse_text.openerandpersonalisealso have this property, but it will always be undefined as the API does not currently support audio for these functions.
 Another minor update will be released with this functionality when available.
 Using this property to extract your audio is strongly recommended as it will always work, regardless of API changes.

 Changed